 Whatever industry your company operates in, there is a need to share internal documentation to improve the overall productivity of the team.
 A large proportion of companies these days are knowledge-based, and have a wealth of information that needs to be made available to everyone in the organization.

-As a result, a number of tools have been developed to facilitate knowledge-sharing and collaboration.
+As a result, several tools have been developed to facilitate knowledge-sharing and collaboration.
 Slite is one such tool, having been created to enable internal teams to create a knowledge base where they can upload vital information.

-Slite is a collaborative documentation platform for small to midsize businesses.
-It functions as an internal wiki that enables businesses to create, update and share internal knowledge bases that improve the internal communication of your teams.
+Slite is a collaborative documentation platform for all businesses.
+It functions as an internal wiki that enables businesses to create, update, and share internal knowledge bases that improve the internal communication of your teams.

 What users of Slite will be most impressed by is its user-friendly interface that lets you get started on documenting right away.
 You can create beautiful content that appeals to your team members that contains vital documentation used for project management and employee onboarding.
 With Slite, you can communicate asynchronously and store the documents you need for later.